Moutaz Neffati

-Moutaz Neffati (معتز نفّاتي; born 4 September 2004) is a professional footballer who plays as a right-back for the Allsvenskan club IFK Norrköping.
+Moutaz Neffati (معتز نفّاتي; born 4 September 2004) is a professional footballer who plays as a right-back for Superettan club IFK Norrköping.
 Born in Sweden, he plays for the Tunisia national team.

 Club career

 A youth product of Hageby IF, Neffati finished his development with Norrköping.
 On 10 June 2022, he signed his first professional contract with Norrköping for the 2023 season.
 He went on loan with Sylvia in the Ettan tournament.
 He returned to Norrköping and on 17 November 2023 signed a professional contract with the club for 3 seasons.
 On 25 April 2024, he joined the Icelandic club KR on loan for 2 months.
 He returned to Norrköping in 2024, where he was integrated with the first team.
 On 13 September 2025, he extended his contract with Norrköping until 2028.

 International career

 Born in Sweden, Neffati is of Tunisian descent and holds dual Swedish-Tunisian citizenship.
 In March 2025, he debuted for the Sweden U21s.
-In August 2025, he opted to play for the Tunisia national team..
+In August 2025, he opted to play for the Tunisia national team.
 He made his debut for Tunisia in October 2025.